 Immature people are not good employees.
 The goal of the immature is often to satisfy only his/her own short-term gratification needs.

 In fact, they often feel that the employer is responsible for doing so.
 Further, they may have this quality in such an extreme as to suffer from Narcissistic Personality Disorder.
 Others who are rather immature emotionally are less troublesome on the job and may have what is called a low EQ (Emotional Quotient); however, the EQ can be raised through instruction and training.

-The strongest marker of maturity is the concern for the well-being among other human beings on a daily basis.
+The strongest marker of maturity is the concern for the well-being of other human beings on a daily basis.

 Emotional maturity is shown by:

 - Handling Oneself well in business affairs: For example, no get-rich-quick schemes.

 - Financial Responsibility: Does not overspend and create debt problems.

 - A relatively low number of past employers.